andres-vidal/wyeworks-interview-exercise/README.md

 # wyeworks-interview-exercise

 This app reads a `discography.txt` file containing data about Bob Dylan's Discography, searches for the albums' cover arts in Spotify and creates a board in Trello in which the discography is organized.
+Each list of the board corresponds to a decade, and each card in a list corresponds to an album released in that decade.
+Both the lists and the albums within a list are sorted chronologically (in the case of the albums, by release year).
+Those albums released in the same year are sorted alphabetically by name.
+Those cards corresponding to albums that could not be found in Spotify do not display a cover image.

 ---